 What’s happening when and where in the world of food: a calendar of special food days.

-This is it, the big day.
-All across America right now, people are visiting, phoning and emailing friends and neighbours to exchange their bread pudding recipes.
+The 1st of May is Bread Pudding Recipe Exchange Day.
+All across the world, people visit, phone and email friends and neighbours excitedly to exchange their bread pudding recipes.

 May Day celebrations were a big holiday during the Middle Ages.
 The trunks of very tall trees were used as May Poles and would be painted and decorated.